-Section Ten: Resources and opportunities for your child to live his/her best life
+Section Twelve: Resources and opportunities for your child to live his/her best life

-One of the many thoughts that go through parents' minds when they find out their child has a complex medical condition and the road ahead is unpredictable is all the things they may miss out on that their peers are doing.
-They may often feel they have been dealt all the wrong cards, which is a valid feeling.
+When you find out your child is diagnosed with a complex medical condition like TSC with an unpredictable road ahead, it's natural to think about all the things the child may miss out on that his or her peers are doing.
+We often feel we have been dealt all the wrong cards, which is certainly a valid feeling.
 It can be hard to find resources and activities suitable for your child.
 This section will briefly discuss additional therapy options like art and music, sporting activities, social interactions and other extra-curricular activities.